KevCui/hugo-uno-dark/README.md

 ### How to enable resume page?

-To enable the access to resume page, it needs to put the path of resume in config.toml:
+To enable the access to resume page, it needs to put the path of resume in **config.toml**:
 ```
 resume = "/resume"

 ```
-In this case, the path to get resume content is **<hugo-root>/content/resume/**.
+In this case, the path to put resume content is **content/resume/**

 Then create **resume** folder and put **_index.md** file in it.
 An example of **_index.md** file can be found in **example** folder.